Bayesian Search for Robust Optima: Background

+Having defined a quality function, robustness parameter, and shape function the robust optimisation problem may be written as:

-Here we focus on robust optimisation problems that involve computationally expensive black-box functions; for a comprehensive survey of non-expensive robust optimisation see \cite{beyer2007robust}.
-Cases in which the objective function is expensive to evaluate, approaches such as evolutionary algorithms \cite{branke1998creating, paenke2006efficient} or particle swarm optimisation \cite{dippel2010using} will not be viable due to the large number of function evaluations they demand.
-Therefore it is essential to apply methods that only necessitate small numbers of observations; in extreme cases this may be---at most---two hundred.
-In spite of this necessity, relatively few methods exist in the literature to address this.
+Here we further assume that the objective function is a computationally-expensive-to-evaluate black box.
+For a general review of robust optimisation with expensive functions see \cite{chatterjee2019critical}.
+When the objective function is expensive to evaluate, optimisers such as evolutionary algorithms \cite{branke1998creating, paenke2006efficient} or particle swarm optimisation \cite{dippel2010using} will not be viable due to the large number of function evaluations they demand.
+Therefore it is essential to apply methods that necessitate only small numbers of observations.
+In spite of this requirement, relatively few methods exist in the literature to address this problem \cite{chatterjee2019critical}.

+A related field is that of \textit{level set estimation} \cite{gotovos2013active}, where the aim is to determine a set of points of equal objective function value, which encompass a region where the performance is guaranteed to be better than some given threshold (either as a specific value or percentage of the unknown optimum). \citet{bogunovic2016truncated} extended the idea of level set estimation to work in a unified fashion with Bayesian optimisation.

-There are a few methods in the literature that use $\GP$s to develop a surrogate model of the expensive function \cite{jin2011surrogate, ong2006max, lee2006global}, which reduces the computational cost of the optimisation in two ways.
+There are a few methods in the literature that use GPs to develop a surrogate model of the expensive function \cite{jin2011surrogate, ong2006max, lee2006global}, which reduces the computational cost of the optimisation in two ways.
 Firstly, it enables the surrogate model (rather than the expensive function) to be searched using, for example, an evolutionary algorithm or simulated annealing.
-Secondly, the use of a surrogate has the clear benefit of curtailing the computational burden of evaluating the robustness of solutions, because the surrogate model can be interrogated over the true objective function.
-Although these methods \textit{lighten} the computational load, they do not take into account the uncertainty (in the model) that is accessible with a $\GP$ to help guide the search in subsequent iterations.
-Picheny et al. present a review of robust acquisition functions for use with a $\GP$ \cite{picheny2013benchmark}, but these only account for noise in the function's response.
+Secondly, the use of a surrogate has the clear benefit of curtailing the computational burden of evaluating the robustness of solutions, because the surrogate model can be interrogated instead of the true objective function.
+Although these methods lighten the computational load, they do not take advantage of the uncertainty in the surrogate model, which is available when using a GP and could be used to help guide the search in subsequent iterations. \citet{picheny2013benchmark} present a review of robust acquisition functions for use with a GP, but these only account for noise in the function's response.